Mixed States Uniquely Determined by Marginals and Additivity

 The reconstruction of $\r$ usually requires the expectation values $\pi_{i_{1}\cdots i_{n}}$ of $D_U=4^n-1$ Pauli observables and many samples of $\r$.
 The complexity is later lowered in fully quantum state tomography (FQST), where $D_F=3^n$ global Pauli observables are required by ignoring $\s_0$ in each qubit.
 However, FQST is unfeasible for large systems.
 By using the complete characterization of UDA states, global states can be reconstructed from measurements on $k$-marginals, a technique known as local measurements on reduced density matrices (LQST).
 Generally, LQST requires measuring $D_{L}=3^k \binom{n}{k}$ local observables.
 The Parallel quantum state tomography (PQST) protocol for $n$-qubit states \cite{experiment2024hu} exploits parallel Pauli measurements to efficiently obtain all $k$-marginals, and reconstructs the global state via tensor-network learning.
 By choosing $k=2$, PQST requires $D_P^{(2)}=3+6\lceil \log_{2} n \rceil$ observables.

 LQST is grounded in the fact that pure states are generally UDA.
 However, almost all mixed states are not UDA by Corollary \ref{cor:almost}, and the complete characterization of mixed UDA states is necessary in their LQST.
 Besides, PQST reconstructs the global state via tensor-network learning, without assuming the UDA property.
-Using the characterization of UDA states, high-fidelity-PQST will be realized with fewer observables.
+For mixed states known a priori to be 2-UDA, PQST may be implemented with a reduced set of observables, which can improve reconstruction efficiency.
 In fact, the set of global Pauli observables $\cM_{\text{PQST}}$ is sufficient to reconstruct $k$-marginals, which implies the observables used in PQST of mixed UDA states are less than generic states, i.e. $D_{\text{PQST}}^{\text{UDA}}\leq D_{\text{PQST}}^{\text{generic}}$.